ScaleBio/ScaleRna/docs/qcReport.md

 ### Plots
 #### Barcode Rank plot
-This shows the unique transcript counts for each cell-barcode, sorted from high to low.
-The _Unique Transcript Counts Threshold_ is indicated by a dashed line, separating (estimated) cells from background barcodes.
+This shows the unique transcript counts for each barcode, sorted from high to low.
+When using Cell Finder cell calling, the points are colored by the proportion of called cells.
+This proportion is a rolling average of the proportion of called cells, calculated using a window size of 25.
+Otherwise when cell calling is performed using a _Unique Transcript Counts Threshold_ this threshold is indicated by a dashed line, separating (estimated) cells from background barcodes.

 #### Complexity plot
 This shows a statistical estimate for the unique transcript counts that would be observed at different shallower sequencing levels.